wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp2.md

 Note that we used the type `angle` instead of a plain real.
 This is a tuple-type and is as efficient as a normal real, but provides domain specific methods for working with angles.
 It also avoids some common mistakes like confusing angles in radians and degrees.

-# How to build, deploy, and release a map
+# Build, deploy, and release

 Think of `MyMap.w3x` as a "terrain" map.
 It's the place you go to make terrain, doodad, and destructable changes; and wurst uses that as a starting point when compiling a mapfile for test or release.
 Other changes like gameplay constants also go in the terrain map, but the point remains the same.